 The list of related rules that you should check before publishing (incompatibilities, generalizations, and deprecations).

 The list of mandatory metrics that will be automatically added to the model (if necessary).

 Once the model is published, these actions are available:

 Click Change publication tag to edit the version tag of the published model.

 Click Remove this version to delete the selected model.

 Click Remove versions to remove one or more model versions that are never used in an analysis or an application.

 This option is not available for Default model.

-If the model is used, by clicking on "Ok" button the versions that aren't used will be removed and the used versions will be available only through the analysis in read only mode.
+Click Ok to remove the versions that aren't used.
+The used versions will be available only through the analysis in read only mode